Aditya-S-Chauhan/Employee_Data_EDA_ML/README.md

 Key Insights:
 Employees with PHD have more Experience in Domain than those with Masters, who in turn have more Experience in Domain than Bachelors.

-Male employees with the same Education level have more Experience in Domain than Female employees.
+Male employees with the same Education level had more Experience in Domain than Female employees.

-See visualization for trend of Joining Year-Age in different Cities See visualization of Age-Experience in Domain-Joining Year In every city except Pune, more employees take Leave than Not Leave.
-In Pune half the employees took Leave while half didn't.
+See visualization for trend of Joining Year-Age in different Cities

+See visualization of Age-Experience in Domain-Joining Year

+In every city except Pune, more employees were in 'Leave' than 'Not Leave'.
+In Pune the numbers were nearly half for both categories.

 Machine Learning:
 X = df.loc[:, df.columns != 'LeaveOrNot']

 X = X.drop(columns = ['JoiningYear', 'City', 'Age']) X

 y = df.loc[:, 'LeaveOrNot']

-Labekl encoding on Gender, EverBenched and Education Logistic Regression : Accuracy score in model is 0.6654611211573237 Grid Search: Accuracy score in model is 0.6672694394213382 Decisiojn Tree Classifier: Accuracy score in model is 0.6618444846292948 Random Forest Classifier: Accuracy score in model is 0.6708860759493671 * The winning model
+Label encoding on Gender, EverBenched and Education

+Logistic Regression : Accuracy score in model is 0.6654611211573237

+Grid Search: Accuracy score in model is 0.6672694394213382

+Decisiojn Tree Classifier: Accuracy score in model is 0.6618444846292948

+Random Forest Classifier: Accuracy score in model is 0.6708860759493671 * The winning model